$865,000 is up for grabs for local community groups

 Rows of plants in front of colorful murals.

-The mayor announced the program at Sankofa Community Orchard.
+The grants program was introduced last year at Sankofa Community Orchard.

 Have a worthy organization in mind?
 Here are the eligibility requirements: